Siamese cats come in more colors than you might realize!

 Flame point Siamese cats are gorgeous, but they're not the only Siamese cat with an incredible coat.
 One of the most striking cat breeds, the Siamese has unusual coat colors and variations that only enhance their visual appeal.
 Siamese cat eye colors are also beautiful to look at, especially when combined with their unique coat patterns.
-You've seen them before; blue-eyed Siamese cats, slinking around with dark faces and dark paws.
+You've seen them before; Siamese cats slinking around with dark faces, brilliant blue eyes, and dark paws.
 This coloration is known as "points," which means that their extremities are the parts, or points, of their body that are colored.

-The points are darker in color and include the face mask, paws, tail, and ears.
+The points colors of Siamese cats are darker and include the face mask, paws, tail, and ears.
 While the pattern usually stays roughly the same, the coloration of the points varies.
 Here are the most common Siamese colors!